Renewable Energy Sources

 Diversifying Hawaii's mix of energy sources by using more locally produced renewable energy at lower and more stable pricing to produce electricity (and for transportation when possible) is the best way to help Hawaii use less oil.

 Only about one third of Hawaii's imported oil is used to make electricity.
 About one third goes for jet fuel and about one third goes for gasoline and diesel for ground and water transportation.
 Although using renewable energy will reduce Hawaii's use of oil to produce electricity, it won't eliminate the need to import crude oil or refined product to Hawaii as long as fuel is needed for ground and air transportation.
-This is one reason the Hawaiian Electric Companies advocate electric vehicles.
+This is one reason Hawaiian Electric advocates electric vehicles.